Onomastic survey in Eurasia

 Reutov – OE. reotan "cry, complain".

-As a whole, the northern and eastern boundaries of the Baltic tribes of the early Iron Age in the main coincide with the boundary separating the Baltic and Finno-Ugric toponymies and hydronyms.
+As a whole, the northern and eastern boundaries of the Baltic tribes of the early Iron Age mainly coincide with the boundary separating the Baltic and Finno-Ugric toponymies and hydronyms.
 This boundary ran from the Gulf of Riga to the upper reaches of the Western Dvina and the Volga rivers.
 Turning further to the south, it is cut off Riverlands of the Moscow River from the basin of the Volga River and the upper reaches of the Oka River, then along the watershed of the Oka and the upper reaches of the Don came to the steppe (TRET'YAKOV P.N., 1982: 54-55)

-Many information can be given by the study of Thracian or Illyrian hydronyms that is concentrated in certain small regions.
-On the contrary, the analysis of the Turkic place names can give only scanty material to draw conclusions.
-The Turkic languages are quite conservative, so in the first place, it is difficult to make the stratigraphy of the Turkic place names, knowing that Turks inhabited some areas in ancient and in quite recent times.
-Secondly, the Turkic place names are spread over a very large area, so it is difficult to localize the primary places of Turkic settlements.
-Thirdly, the number of Turkic people is numerous, so sometimes it is difficult to bind a certain Turkic name to a specific ethnic group.
+Much information can be given by the study of Thracian or Illyrian hydronyms that are concentrated in certain small regions.
+On the contrary, analyzing the Turkic place names can give only scanty material to conclude.
+The Turkic languages are quite conservative, so in the first place, it is difficult to make the stratigraphy of the Turkic place names, knowing that Turks inhabited some areas in ancient and quite recent times.
+Secondly, the Turkic place names are spread over a large area, so localization of the primary places of Turkic settlements is difficult.
+Thirdly, Turkic people are numerous, so sometimes it is difficult to bind a certain Turkic name to a specific ethnic group.
 Approximately the same, but to a lesser extent, can be said about the Iranian place names.
 The analysis of the Slavic place names generally wound scientists to a standstill, as evidenced by the above words L. Niderle.
-However, we can get a lot of information by a comparative analysis of place names of modern Slavic territories and their Urheimat.
-Though such comparisons are not always possible or very difficult.
+We can get a lot of information from a comparative analysis of the place names of any modern Slavic territory and the location of the ancestral homeland of those people.
+However, such comparisons are not always possible or very difficult.
 For example, the comparison of the place names of present-day Poland and the former Polish Urheimat has no sense, since the Polish influences reached far into the territory of Belarus still in fairly recent times.
 The same applies to the Ukrainian, Belarusian, and Russian place names.
 The results may give a comparative study of place names of the Slavic peoples, the ancestral home of which lie far from their present-day territories.
 This applies to the Czech and Slovak place names and place names of the South Slavs.

 If we compare approaches to the study of toponyms throughout history, it becomes obvious that now the greatest interest is in identifying their motivation, because it is motivation that allows us to identify traces of culture and mentality (ALPATOV V.V.
 2012:63).